 Permission to Practise Law Pending Completion of Your Transfer Application to the Law Society of Alberta

 Lawyers applying to transfer to Alberta cannot use the temporary mobility rules while the application for membership is pending if the applicant has triggered the Economic Nexus disqualification (Rule 72.3).
-Before providing legal services in Alberta, you must first obtain the permission of the Law Society’s Executive Director.
-This is done by completing a Request for Permission to Practice Application, Transfer of Canadian Lawyer Form 2-15, and all supporting documents and fees listed on this page.
+If you have triggered an Economic Nexus, you must first obtain formal written permission of the Law Society’s Executive Director before providing legal services in Alberta.
+This is done by submitting a complete Request for Permission to Practice Application, Transfer of Canadian Lawyer Form 2-15, and all supporting documents and fees listed on this page.

 In order to obtain permission to practise pending completion of your transfer application, you must be a member of a jurisdiction participating in the National Mobility Agreement, entitled to practise law and have appropriate liability insurance coverage as defined by Rule 47(d).
 Until you are called to the Alberta Bar, your membership in your home jurisdiction covers your eligibility to practise in Alberta.

 If you have a visiting lawyer permit from the Law Society or you are an articling student with a member of the Law Society (Rule 70), you are not required to complete the Request for Permission to Practise application form.

 The materials in the reading list are set by the Executive Director:

 - The Alberta Practice Manual resource materials from the Legal Education Society of Alberta (LESA) in the area in which you intend to practice.
 This material is also available through a subscription to the LESA Library – the basic requirement is that you must familiarize yourself with Alberta law to the extent required to be able to practise competently in the areas in which you intend to practise.

 - The Law Society of Alberta’s Code of Conduct – mandatory